Quitting sugar is one of the most challenging diet changes, but also one of the most powerful and rewarding ones.

 9. Don’t let hidden sugar trap you

-– Besides the obvious sugar bombs like candy, sodas, cakes, chocolate and ice cream, there are tons of other products that contain sugar.
-It’s your decision how far you want to take it, but if all the way is your answer, then you have to carefully read the food labels and check all the ingredients.
+Besides the obvious sugar bombs like candy, sodas, cakes, chocolate and ice cream, there are tons of other products that contain sugar.
+It depends how far you want to take it, but if all the way is your answer, then you have to carefully read all the food labels and check all the ingredients.

 You will be surprised how many things contain added sugar; bread, sauces, salad dressings, pre-packed juices, cereals and much more.